google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-Reload your web page and right-click on the workspace.
+Reload your web page and open a context menu on the workspace (right-click with a mouse, or press `Ctrl+Enter` (Windows) or `Command+Enter` (Mac) if you are navigating Blockly with the keyboard).
 You should see a new option labeled "Hello World" at the bottom of the context menu.

 ![A context menu.
 The last option says "Hello World".](hello_world.png)

-Next, drag a block onto the workspace and right-click on the block.
+Next, drag a block onto the workspace and open a context menu on the block.
 You'll see "Hello World" at the bottom of the block's context menu.
-Finally, right-click on the workspace and create a comment, then right-click on the comment's header.
+Finally, open a context menu on the workspace and create a comment, then open a context menu on the comment's header.
 "Hello World" should be at the bottom of the context menu.

 ## Precondition: Node type